Pitt Street Station is being developed in the central business district (CBD) of Sydney, Australia, as part of the integrated…

 Purpose and benefits of the Indian tunnel project

-The 11km long tunnel is being constructed as a part of the Indian Government's plan to provide Jammu and Kashmir with a reliable link to the rest of the country.
+The 11.2km long tunnel was constructed as a part of the Indian Government’s plan to provide Jammu and Kashmir with a reliable link to the rest of the country.

 The existing Jawahar Road Tunnel link is inoperable in winter due to heavy snowfall in this region.

-About 1,500 workers are employed in the construction of the tunnel.
+About 1,500 workers were employed in the construction of the tunnel.